GamingDerp/ArchiveBot/Privacy Policy.md

 ## 3. Cookies and Tracking

   ArchiveBot does not use cookies or any other tracking mechanisms to collect information about your online activities.
+It is a Discord bot and does not have access to that information, nor an intetention to collect it.

 ## 4. Third-Party Services